We’re Cycling from England to India!

 In terms of equipment we really are scrapping the barrel.
 We’d like to say that all of our second-hand equipment was purchased purely for sustainability reasons but it’s also because we’re skint *cue North Face and Patagonia offering to sponsor us…*.
 Our camping and sleeping gear is warm but heavy and our clothes are old but moderately reliable.

 Obviously the most important piece of kit, the bikes, are top of the range.
 I wish this were true.
-We will be cycling on an old Dawes Galaxy and an unbranded Trek hybrid *cue Dawes and Trek to offer us some sponsorship*.
+We will be cycling on an old Dawes Galaxy and an unbranded Trek hybrid.
 Both bikes will be going through a serious makeover in the next month.

 As you can guess from the last paragraph our budget is tight but cycle touring can be remarkably cheap, even through Europe.
 As long as the conditions are favourable and we manage to steer away from bigger cities we should be averaging well under £20 a day for the two of us.